 9.2.4 The period of probation of an employee on a temporary appointment or a part-time appointment shall not exceed the equivalent of one (1) full year of service with the College.
-Should such an employee who has completed his/her probationary period subsequently be appointed to a regular position for which he/she is qualified, he/she shall be deemed to have completed the probationary period.
+Should such an employee who has completed their probationary period subsequently be appointed to a regular position for which they are qualified, they shall be deemed to have completed the probationary period.
 Periods of employment in part-time and temporary appointments shall count towards completion of the probationary period.